 Perishable commodities with a short shelf life must be counted daily.
 There should be no guesswork when it comes to estimating your food costs.
 Once you’ll determine immediately what’s selling and what isn’t, it would allow you to adjust your menu accordingly.
 A daily inventory of high-ticket items also discourages stealing.
 You should also include on your daily inventory lists items that are unexpectedly running short such as kitchen towels and pepper mills.
 Intensive short-term monitoring aids in the identification of the problem and helps you find a solution.

 Restaurants aim for a four to eight-times-per-month inventory turnover rate.
 At least once a week, orders are delivered.
 Dealing with multiple suppliers allows restaurants to take advantage of competitive pricing.
-Each vendor’s ordering lead times and delivery times vary from each other.
+Each vendor’s ordering lead times and shipping times vary from each other.
 Before it’s stowed, tally all-new product as it arrives.
 Take a count of all food, beverages, paper goods, and cleaning supplies once it’s on the shelf.
 This will serve as your baseline.
 Take another full-spectrum inventory the following Monday, following the busy weekend.
 This will give you a clear image of what to order and how much to order.

 Within your four-week inventory will go beneath the surface, maybe uncovering items you didn’t realize you have, such as uncommon spices, condiments, and other products bought for a one-time event or a special that didn’t make the cut.
 Write-offs lessen as you gain inventory knowledge and become more aware of usage patterns.
 Four-week inventories are a good time to clean out the freezers as well as clean out the bar coolers.